Aerosvit Ukrainian Airlines: Financial difficulties and downfall

 Boryspil International Airport's suspension of Aerosvit flights in March 2012, and a clash over a RUB 95 million debt with Sheremetyevo International Airport late that year indicated Aerosvit's financial weakness.
 As of 27 December 2012, debt was US$534 million (around €403 million), thrice the value of company assets (€138.7 million, as of 30 December 2012).
-The airline had not reported the 2012 results, but losses mounted to UAH 1,456 billion in 2011, a threefold increase year-on-year.
+The airline had not reported the 2012 results, but losses mounted to ₴ 1,456 billion in 2011, a threefold increase year-on-year.
 Aerosvit's last profitable year was 2007.

 On 29 December 2012, Aerosvit filed for bankruptcy but intended to restructure and continue to operate.
 Large minority shareholders claimed they were not informed about the filing.
 Days prior to initiating the legal procedure, Aerosvit disclosed plans to transfer a number of its international routes to Ukraine International Airlines.
 After the bankruptcy proceedings were announced, the carrier's aircraft were detained at various airports, leaving hundreds of passengers stranded.
 In mid-January 2013, Rosaviatsia stated that it would ban the airline over a US$1.5 million debt; late that month, Russia barred the airline from operating in its territory.
 As of 31 January 2013, the company stated that all the Boeing 737s were being returned to the lessors, as well as one Boeing 767.
 It was disclosed in mid-February 2013 that the company planned to cut about 1,800 jobs by March 2013, including all the Boeing 737-related staff that had already been dismissed.

 Despite indications in mid- that Aerosvit would continue to fly between Kyiv and Bangkok, Beijing, Dnipro, Ivano-Frankivsk and New York, the suspension of medium- and short-haul routes was announced, with plans to reestablish services to Bangkok, Beijing and New York in April 2013; however, as of April 2013, the airline ceased long-haul services as well.
 Part of Aerosvit's fleet was transferred to Ukraine International Airlines.